 The Margarita Is Boring.
 Here Are 24 Hacks to Improve It.

 Welcome to Show Me the Proof, a column where we pose big questions to the booze world and get drinks experts to argue the finer points.
-In our second column, we’re tackling the controversial question, “How can we improve the margarita?”
+In our second column, we’re tackling the controversial question, “How can we improve the margarita?” (and Happy National Margarita Day if you’re reading this on Feb.
+22).

 It’s easy to love a margarita: Simple to make, it’s also a crowd-pleasing mix of tangy, sweet and (in some cases) salty.
 And, in this past year of to-go cocktails, the drink’s been ubiquitous on menus.